encoredev/examples/ts/polar/README.md

    encore run
    ```

 5. Open http://localhost:4000 to create a test checkout.
-Paste your product's price ID and enter a test email.
+Paste your product ID and enter a test email.

 ## Learn more